 This type of duty cycle limiting is commonly called "soft-start" operation.
 Soft start operation lessens overshoot on start up because the power increases gradually rather than immediately.
-Besides ramping up slowly, the SSV pin also ramps down slowly too.
-This allows for a "soft-finish" as well as a "soft\start".
-A "soft-finish" is very useful for minimizing audible vibrations that may occur when using duty cycle dimming.

-Unlike the SSC pin the current sourced or sunk by the SSV pin remains approximately 10uA during ALL dimming cycles.
+Unlike the SSC pin the current sourced by the SSV pin remains approximately 20uA during ALL dimming cycles.